meringlab/FlashWeave.jl/README.md

 # FlashWeave

-FlashWeave predicts ecological interactions between microbes from large-scale abundance data (i.e. OTU tables constructed from sequencing data) through statistical co-occurrence.
+FlashWeave predicts ecological interactions between microbes from large-scale compositional abundance data (i.e. OTU tables constructed from sequencing data) through statistical co-occurrence.
 It reports direct associations, corrected for bystander effects and other confounders, and can furthermore integrate environmental or technical factors into the analysis of microbial systems.

 ## Installation ##